zksync-association/zksync-upgrade-verification-tool/Docs/emergencyUpgradeDocs/README.md

 Every signer of this rehearsal will [sign through a safe](https://safe.global/).
 Please ensure you have access to your safe and everything needed to produce your signature.
 This includes having access to your EOA included in the safe (for example, your hardware wallet at hand and linked with MetaMask or your preferred interface for signing will be required).

+**For rehearsals, please remember to choose Ethereum Sepolia Testnet as the network for all your interactions.**

 ### 2. Access to governance web app

 Please ensure you have access to the ZkSync Upgrade Analysis & Approval Web App.
 This web app is used to coordinate the process of gathering signatures and, in the end, broadcasting the transaction that executes the upgrade.

 - Staging link: [https://zksync-upgrade-verification.staging.zknation.io/](https://zksync-upgrade-verification.staging.zknation.io/)

 ![Note]
 👍🏽 All interactions by the members of the security council and the guardians during this rehearsal are off-chain, **so they will not need ETH or any other tokens to fund transactions.** *On-chain transactions will be made by the facilitator of the rehearsal.*